larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 Moderator actions are only permitted for the purposes of limiting disruptive communications in IETF fora.
 All other actions are beyond the scope of this memo.
-Examples of actions that are out of scope include, but are not limited to, datatracker account removal, restriction of in-person meeting registration, content removal or redaction, and moderation or policing of private or non-IETF communications.
+Examples of actions that are out of scope include, but are not limited to, Datatracker account removal, restriction of in-person meeting registration, content removal or redaction, and moderation or policing of private or non-IETF communications.
 While the moderator team does not moderate non-public IETF mailing lists, the administrators of such lists can choose to adopt some of the processes that the moderator team develops.

-## Unsolicted Bulk Messages
+## Unsolicited Bulk Messages

 Unsolicited bulk messages are considered disruptive and should be handled in a manner consistent with the IESG statement on IETF Spam Control on IETF